daily-co/react-native-daily-js-playground/README.md

 ### Room configuration

-To keep things simple, a pre-existing demo Daily.co room is used.
+To keep things simple, a one-time, temporary Daily.co room is used.
 To use one of your own rooms, update the object returned in `/DailyPlayground/api.ts`.

 ```js
 async function createRoom(): Promise<{ url: string }> {